 — Dave Shedloski (@DaveShedloski) September 12, 2019

 While the PGA Tour did away with its par-three finisher at East Lake, the pros also lost this one at the original 18-hole course at The Greenbrier, a C.B.
 Macdonald design that officially fell off the Tour schedule last year.
-Playing 179 yards from the back tees, the “Home” hole on Old White TPC features a large horseshoe-shaped ridge that bisects the green and puts a premium on proper club selection and distance control.
+Playing 179 yards from the back tees, the “Home” hole on Old White features a large horseshoe-shaped ridge that bisects the green and puts a premium on proper club selection and distance control.

 The Cascades at the Omni Homestead Resort (Hot Springs, Va.)